Santa Ana, California

 Rickenbackers

 Let’s get this out of the way; Santa Ana is largely frowned upon by the rest of Orange County, particularly, of course, coastal Orange County.
-The crime and homelessness really makes them clutch their pearls.
-But, if you’re coming from elsewhere you’re going to notice that it’s still SoCal climate and there are some nice neighborhoods.
+Property crime and homelessness make them clutch their pearls.
+But, if you’re coming from elsewhere you’re going to notice that it’s still SoCal climate and there are nice neighborhoods.

 Santa Ana is centrally located and a quick drive to beaches and John Wayne Airport.

 Santa Ana's reputation was built in the 80's and 90's when things got rough.
-It's a very different city now but the reputation for crime has clung to the city.
-If that bothers you then you won't like it here.
+It's a very different city now but the reputation for crime has unfairly clung to the city.

 Downtown Santa Ana has gone through a major revitalization in recent years.
 Much of this is driven by an arts movement that has given the city a cool vibe.
 Combine that arts scene with growing restaurant and bar options and the downtown area offers increasing social and cultural options.
 Future growth is planned but the city continues to wrestle with a desire for Downtown development and a fear of gentrification that displaces the majority hispanic community.
 In the meantime most of Santa Ana has a more family-focused “suburban” lifestyle with gated neighborhoods and amenities focused on keeping kiddos and parents happy.